AlcibiadesCleinias/telegram-phd-bot/README.md

 - [ ] notify user when token does not work
 - [ ] add request admin right on join
 - [ ] add superadmin stats fetch
+- [ ] trigger commands only on bot mentioned

 # Develop
 To Develop you may use the same docker compose, merely do not forget **to rebuild always** after changes, e.g. `docker-compose up --build`.
 Or write your own docker-compose with volume mounting.